in2code-de/powermail/readme.md

 # Whats new in Version 3.0

-- General update for TYPO3 7.6
+- General update for TYPO3 7.6 and 8.x
 - Table name correction from plural to singular (..mails => ..mail, ..fields => ..field)
   - Updated ext_tables.sql
   - Converter script to convert old tablenames to new tablenames